 Revolut is a young, fast-growing company available in several countries.
 New features are added every month (cryptocurrency exchange, insurance, credit, etc.).

-Again, feel free to have a look for yourself and use my referral link to open your account.
+Again, feel free to have a look for yourself and use my referral link to open your account for free.
 There is very little chance for you to regret it.

 I must say that I use it for longer and more regularly than Revolut.
 Unfortunately at that time, the service is only available in UK.
 Unlike Revolut, there is no charge to receive the card, there is no premium option available, and it’s totally free.
 However, there is a waiting list to open an account (a few weeks at most).